Wkalpha/gitPractice/README.md

-# gitPractice
+# Move to
-Learn how to use git and github
+$git checkout hashNumber
+# Create new branch and move to it
+$git checkout -b